 Depending on the environment and the community, allowing horses on the same path as pedestrians and bicycles can work.
 If many horse riders plan to utilize the pathway, the equestrians should have their own trail.
 However, if only a few horses are expected and the path itself won’t be a high traffic area, having all three groups on the same path can work.

 Of course, the tread requirements for bikes and horses are different, which means that separate trails will require multiple surface materials.
 The load-bearing capability of the pathway is another important consideration for horse trails.
-With a stable geogrid solution like BaseCore Geocell, your pathway can easily support each user group.
+With a stable geogrid solution like PaveCore and BaseCore Geocell, your pathway can easily support each user group.

 Surface Options